-- Drag the menu on the left up or down, or touch a menu item to choose it. - You can also choose menu items by dragging on the screen outside of the menu. - Touch the menu item you chose again, or touch the menu on the right.
+- Drag up or down the menu on the left, or touch a menu item to choose it. - You can also choose menu items by dragging on the screen outside of the menu. - Touch the menu item you chose again, or touch the menu on the right.

-- Drag the menu on the right up or down, or touch an item to choose it. - You can also choose menu items by dragging on the screen outside of the menu. - Touch the menu item you chose again, or touch \$\Delta\$. - ➤ The item will be set, and the original screen will reappear. - To choose a different item from the menu on the left, touch the appropriate item. - In the screen in Step 2, you can also touch items to choose them in the menu to the right.
+- Drag up or down the menu on the right, or touch an item to choose it. - You can also choose menu items by dragging on the screen outside of the menu. - Touch the menu item you chose again, or touch ★. - The item will be set, and the original screen will reappear. - To choose a different item from the menu on the left, touch the appropriate item. - In the screen in Step 2, you can also touch items to choose them in the menu to the right.